Gaseous diffusion: Technology

 Because the molecular weights of 235UF6 and 238UF6 are nearly equal, very little separation of the 235U and 238U occurs in a single pass through a barrier, that is, in one diffuser.
 It is therefore necessary to connect a great many diffusers together in a sequence of stages, using the outputs of the preceding stage as the inputs for the next stage.
 Such a sequence of stages is called a cascade.
 In practice, diffusion cascades require thousands of stages, depending on the desired level of enrichment.

 All components of a diffusion plant must be maintained at an appropriate temperature and pressure to assure that the UF6 remains in the gaseous phase.
 The gas must be compressed at each stage to make up for a loss in pressure across the diffuser.
 This leads to compression heating of the gas, which then must be cooled before entering the diffuser.
 The requirements for pumping and cooling make diffusion plants enormous consumers of electric power.
-Because of this, gaseous diffusion was the most expensive method used till recently for producing enriched uranium.
+Because of this, gaseous diffusion was the most expensive method used until recently for producing enriched uranium.